Author | Researcher | Lecturer | Speaker

 One of the most striking research findings is that depression and other forms of mental ill health have been increasing at a greater rate in developed Western cultures versus developing countries.
 Yet despite this trend, our predominant conversations and medical responses to depression and other mental health issues focus on their individual nature, with the broader influence of cultural factors largely ignored.

-Dominant Western Values?
+Dominant Cultural Values?

-Instead of focusing on mental health at the individual level, The Western Delusion examines the dominant Western values and ideals having an adverse effect on society’s psychological wellbeing.
+Instead of focusing on mental health at the individual level, Cultural Deceptions examines the dominant Western values and ideals having an adverse effect on society’s psychological wellbeing.
 However, more than just a critique, this book also explores alternative forms of living that counter the highly competitive, materialistic and self-centered messages emanating from much of Western culture.
 More specifically, it lays out a series of tools derived from recent psychological research that can help people reconnect to forms of community and meaning beyond obsessive concerns with material well-being and ambitions of the self.

 Part practical guide, part cultural criticism, this book offers a unique take on modern society, providing for a compelling and thought-provoking narrative throughout.